Create the perfect engagement ring for the one you love

 - The complexity of the design.
 The more complex it is, the more labour ($s) required to make it;

 - Your choice of precious metal.
-Broadly, platinum is more expensive than gold; (By the way, we don’t usually offer silver as an option.
+At the moment (Sept, 2020), 18 carat gold is more expensive than platinum; (By the way, we don’t usually offer silver as an option.
 It’s typically uneconomic to use in a handmade engagement or wedding ring.
 Learn more about that here.);

 - The weight of the metal required to make the design.
 Finger size plays a part in this, but generally simpler designs use less metal than ‘chunkier’ or elaborate designs and the material cost reflects this;